jsonmw/Rust/IPtables Rule Parser/README.md

-This program parses given IPtables rules to determine if they are syntactically correct.
+This program parses given rules for the Linux OS iptables firewall to determine if they are syntactically correct.